scala/scala3/docs/docs/reference/other-new-features/open-classes.md

  - The extending class is in the same source file as the extended class.
 In this case, the extension is usually an internal implementation matter.

  - The language feature `adhocExtensions` is enabled for the extending class.
-This is typically enabled by an import statement in the source file of the extension:
+This is typically enabled by an import clause in the source file of the extension:
    ```scala
    import scala.language.adhocExtensions
    ```